scottleedavis/obeisity_corruption_usa_states/README.md

    - Calculates the Pearson correlation coefficient between obesity rates and integrity scores.
    - Tests the significance of the correlation to determine if the relationship is statistically meaningful.

-## Results

-- **Correlation Coefficient**: -0.22
-- **P-value**: 0.1416

-The results show a weak negative correlation that is **not statistically significant** at the 95% confidence level (p > 0.05).
-This indicates that there is no meaningful association between obesity rates and political integrity scores by state.

 ## Requirements